Snaacky/thewiki/docs/tutorials/comparison.md

 +++ Dolby Vision

-If you're working with Dolby Vision content, you will also need to install the following dependencies:
+If you're working with Dolby Vision (DV) content, you will also need to install the following dependencies:

 - [libdovi](https://github.com/quietvoid/dovi_tool)
   ==- :icon-gear: Installation